Magdalena Neuner

-Neuner started biathlon when she was nine years old and won five junior world championship titles from 2004 to 2006.
+Holzer started biathlon when she was nine years old and won five junior world championship titles from 2004 to 2006.
 She made her World Cup debut in 2006 and won her first World Cup race in January 2007.
 One month later, she claimed three gold medals in her first appearance at the Biathlon World Championships.
-In the 2007–08 season, Neuner won the Overall World Cup and once more claimed three titles at the 2008 World Championships.
+In the 2007–08 season, Holzer won the Overall World Cup and once more claimed three titles at the 2008 World Championships.
 After a less successful winter in 2008–09, she participated in her first Winter Olympic Games in 2010, winning the gold medal in both the pursuit and the mass start, and silver in the sprint race.
-Neuner also claimed the 2009–10 Overall World Cup title.
+Holzer also claimed the 2009–10 Overall World Cup title.
 At the 2011 World Championships, she won three more gold medals.
-In her final winter on the World Cup tour, Neuner won two more titles at the 2012 World Championships and claimed the Overall World Cup for a third time.
+In her final winter on the World Cup tour, Holzer won two more titles at the 2012 World Championships and claimed the Overall World Cup for a third time.

-During her seven World Cup seasons, Neuner won 34 World Cup races and achieved 63 podium finishes.
+During her seven World Cup seasons, Holzer won 34 World Cup races and achieved 63 podium finishes.
 As part of Germany's World Cup team, she won ten relay races and three mixed relay events.
-During six appearances at Biathlon World Championships, Neuner claimed 17 medals: twelve gold, four silver and one bronze.
+During six appearances at Biathlon World Championships, Holzer claimed 17 medals: twelve gold, four silver and one bronze.
 In addition, she has won seven junior world championship titles.
-Neuner was known as one of the fastest cross-country skiers in biathlon.
+Holzer was known as one of the fastest cross-country skiers in biathlon.
 She had been noted for her volatile shooting performances in the standing position, particularly in the early years of her career, often at the expense of better results.

-Neuner has lived in the Bavarian village of Wallgau since birth.
+Holzer has lived in the Bavarian village of Wallgau since birth.
 At the age of 16, she joined the German Customs Administration to become a member of the government-funded Customs-Ski-Team.
-Since winning three world championship gold medals in 2007, Neuner is one of her home country's most popular female athletes.
+Since winning three world championship gold medals in 2007, Holzer is one of her home country's most popular female athletes.
 She was named German Sportswoman of the Year in 2007, 2011 and 2012.

 Early life

-Magdalena Neuner was born in the German alpine resort town of Garmisch-Partenkirchen, the second of four children of bank clerk Paul Neuner and his wife Margit.
+Magdalena Holzer was born in the German alpine resort town of Garmisch-Partenkirchen, the second of four children of bank clerk Paul Neuner and his wife Margit.

 She has an elder brother Paul, and two younger siblings—her brother Christoph and her sister Anna.
 Her sister is also an aspiring biathlete who participates in junior competitions and is a member in the youth squad of the Bavarian Ski Association.

-Neuner grew up in the small Bavarian village of Wallgau, approximately 15 km from Garmisch-Partenkirchen.
+Holzer grew up in the small Bavarian village of Wallgau, approximately 15 km from Garmisch-Partenkirchen.
 She started alpine skiing when she was four years old and later tried various other winter sports at her hometown ski club SC Wallgau.
-At the age of 16, Neuner finished high school (Realschule) in Garmisch-Partenkirchen and decided to pursue a career in biathlon.
+At the age of 16, Holzer finished high school (Realschule) in Garmisch-Partenkirchen and decided to pursue a career in biathlon.
 Her parents were reluctant, but they eventually supported her ambition to become a professional biathlete.